mendix/docs/content/refguide/date-creation.md

 parent: "expressions"
 ---

+Date-objects for a certain date can be created by using [parseDateTime](parse-and-format-date-function-calls).
+This takes a Date-string and a format-string as parameters and returns a Date-object.
+See the [parseDateTime](parse-and-format-date-function-calls) for more details.

-Dates can be created with the `dateTime` and `dateTimeUTC` functions.
+Date-variables of type string can be created with the `dateTime` and `dateTimeUTC` functions.
 The difference between the two is that `dateTime` uses the calendar of the session used in this function call and `dateTimeUTC` uses the UTC calendar.
 The system session runs as UTC by default but this can be configured in the [project settings](project-settings).

-These functions takes between one and 6 input parameters.
+These functions takes between one and 6 input parameters and returns a string.
 These represent, in order:

 1.  years
     Type: Integer, four digits and greater than 1799